leomeyer/Arducom/README.md

 commands that can be used to support e. g. reading from and writing to the EEPROM.

-Commands and replies consist of at least two bytes, the command code, a payload length byte, and an optional payload.
+Commands and replies consist of at least two bytes, the command code, a payload length byte, an optional checksum byte, and an optional payload.
 After receiving a command, the slave tries to find an implementation for this command code which is executed when found.
 The implementation can examine the payload and send data back.
 In case of errors, or if no matching command can be found, an error message is returned.
 Error messages consist of three bytes: the error token 0xFF, the error code, and an implementation defined info byte.
+The checksum byte is optional.
+The system verifies the checksum if the highest bit of the payload length byte is set.
+Using a checksum makes communication slower but more secure.

 Implementing your own commands
 ------------------------------